esilver0/CATT/sslstrip-experiment.md

 to again redirect traffic from port 80 to port 1000 and restart the SSL stripping proxy.

-Wait a minute for SSLstrip to reconfigure.
 In the Firefox window where NoVNC is running, visit

 http://acl.gov